fonnesbeck/ngcm_pandas_course/README.md

 * Model selection
 * Bootstrapping

+## Prerequisites

+This is an intermediate-level computing course, so some previous experience with Python is required.
+Some undergraduate-level statistics is also recommended.

 ## Software Requirements

 Python 3.4 or newer.
 We recommend installing the free Anaconda distribution of Python, [available from Continuum Analytics](https://store.continuum.io/cshop/anaconda/).